theo-keyzer/Core-gen/python/python.md

 For refs fields, the variable names work the same as as the `Its` command.
 On the `Attr` node, it can use `${Where_attr.from_id.name}` and `${Where_from_id.attr.name}`

+The `Its` command can hadle none to many relations.
+The variables will give an error if none, or just use the first one.
+It asumes you know wat jou are doing.

+The `Break` command if the most mystifying of them all.
+Every version has a diffrent implentation of it.
+And going back to some older version's code base means its not clear what it does.

+This version has an option to break specifying what actor it apyies to, making more usefull and clear.